osrf/collision-benchmark/README.md

     by the interfaces, except *PhysicsWorldEngineInterface* which is highly physics engine dependent.
 *   **PhyicsEngineWorld** derives from *PhysicsWorld* and further implements *PhysicsWorldEngineInterface*.
     It is therefore very specific to the physics engine used.
-    It requires the types of the classes for the the models and the contact points and optionally, of the world class and of the class for a physics engine.
+    It requires the types of the classes for the models and the contact points and optionally, of the world class and of the class for a physics engine.
     This interface is mainly useful as a common superclass for the more specific implementations.